nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 - SHALL include the URI of the `GPConnect-Appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the returned appointment resource.
 - SHALL include the `versionId` of the current version of the appointment resource.

+- SHALL populate `serviceType.text` with the practice defined slot type description, and where available `serviceCategory.text` with a practice defined schedule type description (may be called session name or rota type).

 - SHALL meet [General FHIR resource population requirements](development_fhir_resource_guidance.html#general-fhir-resource-population-requirements) populating all fields where data is available, excluding those listed below

 - SHALL NOT populate the following fields: